ercross/grabjobs/README.md

+A take-home assignment on my application to GrabJobs

 ## Implemented Features
 1.  "find jobs nearby" feature based on user location (result : please show the job title from attached job titles document)
 2. Map (choice of yours eg. open map, google map, etc..) with place marker for given coordinates (latitude and longitude)